radhikamattoo/mediamathchallenge/README.md

 *  sample.txt is in the same directory as mediaMath.js
 *  Port 5000 is the hardcoded default port
 *  node_modules folder has been ignored via .gitignore
+*  I have not set up any app.get() methods, so there's no need for browser interaction.

 ## Node Modules Used
 *  http